-Creative session are typically less formal and structured than operational meetings.
+Creative sessions are typically less formal and structured than operational meetings.

 The creative way of working is more speculative.
 More experimental.
 The outputs are less tangible.
-You often need to generate many ideas, before you find a good one.
+You often have to generate many ideas before you find a good one.
 That means many ideas get thrown away, never to be used.
-It can take time for people to get their heads round this.
+It can take time for people to get their heads around this.

 Fun and chaos add value